University Challenge results, 1984

 The series champions from Open University were David Wintle (Literature), Marjorie Sachs (Science), Barbara Thompson (Mathematics), Tony Elbra (Mathematics & Technology).
 In their Christmas match against a team of dons, they beat Russell Stannard, Judith Greene, Rob Connelly, and Paul Kendall.

-Other teams appearing on this series include Birkbeck, London; Corpus Christi, Oxford; Exeter, Oxford; Fitzwilliam, Cambridge; Leicester; LSE; Magdalen, Oxford; Queen Elizabeth, London; St Peter's, Oxford; Trinity, Dublin; Ulster; UWIST.
+Other teams appearing on this series include Birkbeck, London; Corpus Christi, Oxford; Exeter, Oxford; Fitzwilliam, Cambridge; Leicester; LSE; Magdalen, Oxford; Queen Elizabeth, London; St Peter's, Oxford; Selwyn, Cambridge; Trinity, Dublin; Ulster; UWIST.

 Exeter appeared at the start of the series having won two games at the end of the previous series.
-UWIST beat Queen Elizabeth, London; Leicester; Corpus Christi, Oxford in the first round to reach the quarter-finals before losing to Magdalen, Oxford, who scored 405 in that game.
+UWIST beat Queen Elizabeth, London (190-180); Leicester (265-175); Corpus Christi, Oxford (215-150) in the first round to reach the quarter-finals before losing to Magdalen, Oxford, who scored 405 in that game.
 Magdalen then lost to Open in the semi-finals, Open having had a bye through to the semi-finals.
+Magdalen beat Selwyn, Cambridge, the first game for both of them.
 Birkbeck, London scored a then record 430 in beating Exeter, Oxford in the first round.
 Ulster lost to Birkbeck in their only game.
 In the latter stages of the first round St Peter's, Oxford lost to Fitzwilliam, Cambridge in their first game.
 St Andrews also knocked out Trinity College, Dublin and then Birkbeck in a closely-fought semi-final.
 Open scored over 300 in each of their games, except for the second game of the final.
 Their score of 425 in the deciding game of the final is still a record for a final.